Don’t Fall Victim to Utility Scam Calls

 Every day, millions of Americans are targeted by scammers through phone calls, emails, text messages, online or in person.
 Scammers’ tactics can change daily, which is why it’s important for consumers to stay on top of the latest scam reports from local and national news outlets, as well as your local utility companies.

-Just last month, several Volunteer Energy Cooperative (VEC) members were targeted through a phone scam where the scammers demanded immediate payment and threatened to shut off power if the money was not received.
+Recently, several Volunteer Energy Cooperative (VEC) members have been targeted through a phone scam where the scammers demanded immediate payment and threatened to shut off power if the money was not received.
 Remember, VEC will never call you and demand immediate payment without notice.

 Here are a few reminders on how to take control of the situation when you’ve been targeted by a scammer:

 - Take your time.
 Utility scammers try to create a sense of urgency so that you’ll act fast and hand over personal information, especially over the phone.
 Take a moment to think about the situation before acting.

 - Be suspicious.
 Scammers typically request immediate payments through prepaid debit cards or third-party apps.
 Unusual requests like this should raise red flags.
 Remember, if the request seems strange and out of the ordinary, you’re likely being targeted by a scammer.

 - Confirm before you act.
 If you’re contacted by someone claiming to represent VEC or another utility but you’re unsure, just hang up the phone and call VEC to verify the situation.

 Our increasingly connected world provides scammers with more opportunities to connect with unsuspecting consumers, so please be vigilant!
 Together, we can help prevent ourselves and our neighbors from being victimized.